The Right Words

 The Right Words (French: Haut les coeurs) is a 2021 French short film directed by Adrian Moyse Dullin and co-written with Emma Benestan.
 The fifteen-minute short was filmed in the Parisian suburbs.
 It follows a group of young teenagers on a bus journey.

-The short has been presented at a number of festivals, including Cannes Film Festival, Sundance Film Festival, Chicago International Film Festival, and won awards at Palm Springs International ShortFest and Stockholm Film Festival.
+The short has been presented at a number of festivals, including Cannes Film Festival, Sundance Film Festival, and Chicago International Film Festival.
+It won awards at Palm Springs International ShortFest and Stockholm Film Festival.

 Plot

 During a bus ride, thirteen-year-old Mahdi's older sister, Kenza, dares Mahdi to declare his love to his crush, Jada.
 Pressured by Kenza, Mahdi talks to Jada.